pratapladhani/mcs-labs/labs/ask-me-anything-30-mins/README.md

 3. In the solution, select **New**, then go to **More** and choose **Connection reference**.

-4. Use the connector name (e.g., `Service Now`) as the name.
+4. Use the connector name (e.g., `ServiceNow`) as the name.
 Optionally, prefix with your project name.

 5. Select the connector (e.g., **ServiceNow**).